cytoscape/cytoscape/README.md

 ````
 [Eclipse Users](https://github.com/cytoscape/cytoscape/wiki/Importing-Git-Repos-in-Eclipse) - Eclipse Import Instructions

 *NOTE: For first-time builds, the build order matters and you may see an error involving events-api.
-The solution is to first build api/events-api, then build api, then build the entire package.*
+The solution is to first build api/events-api, then build api, then build the entire package.
+Oh, and you can't skip tests for your first build; some poms depend on test outputs.*

 *ANOTHER NOTE: If you see errors about "Could not transfer artifact" and "Blocked mirror for repositories," then you may be running a newer version of Maven that doesn't work for our repo at this time.
 Try Maven v3.6.0*